ExclusiveOrange/MarkPart/README.md

-# Markov Random Field Partion Function Computer
+# Markov Random Field Partition Function Computer

 * [What](#what)
 * [Building](#building)